-Of course, he’s a high-level reward because he’s that cool.
+Of course, Mirror Data is a high-level reward because he’s that cool.
 I’m very, very unlikely to get even a single copy of him.
-And I want more than one.
-He’s a five-star character, which means I need five copies to make him the best he can be, and very useful in the game.
+But he’s a five-star character, so I need five copies to make him the best he can be and very useful in the game.
 It makes those purchase options awfully tempting.
 This screen also shows two in-app purchases for the hard currency Dilithium.
-I’m very unlikely to get a Mirror Data in either of those, but it’s possible and I’ll come back to that soon.
+I’m very unlikely to get a Mirror Data in either of those, but it is possible and I’ll come back to that soon.
 Instead, I can pay a one-time fee of $100 to get two copies of him, plus some extra Dilithium packs to bump up the value.
 Very tempting.

-And this happens every weekend.
+And since this is free-to-play and the devs need a constant income, this happens every weekend.
 There is a constant stream of new characters coming into the game, the vast majority of them being four and five star, so there’s a constant push to collect them all.
 Also, you have limited crew space.
 Once you’ve levelled up your character, grinded for and given them all their items and hunted and waited and spent to fuse them up to their maximum star, you can immortalise them.
 This is essentially frozen storage, allowing you to free up space for new characters while being able to withdraw stored ones for a small soft-currency fee.
 Think the PC Box in Pokémon, except you have to work to store them in there, and pay to get them out.

 After two years, though, things have gotten difficult.
 I have collected every single 1, 2 and 3-star crew member, maxed them all and stored them.
 That leaves me only with the difficult 4 and 5-star crew which are an absolute grind, and the game now feels far less rewarding.
 My short, easy rewards are harder to get, but now the big rewards are more powerful.